thoufix/obsidian-blog-pipeline/hugo-site/content/posts/The Wire.md

 That's family life for you.
-Russian Roulette with happiness, but when the empty chambers click, they sound like the most beautiful music in the world.
+In the end, the trick isn’t defusing the grenade --- it’s learning to carry it without letting go.